Alpine Trike Adventures: 5 Must-Try Off-Road Routes

 Alpine trikes, or off-road recumbent trikes, provide superior stability on rugged terrain compared to traditional two-wheel bikes.
 Their low center of gravity and wide wheelbase make them ideal for steep descents and loose gravel.
 Riders often report greater control during technical sections, especially when navigating alpine singletracks or rocky mountain passes.

-Rocky Mountain High-Altitude Pass
+High-Altitude Mountain Pass

-Pyrenees Technical Descent Trail
+Technical Descent Trail

 Gear Essentials for Alpine Trike Expeditions